Colic Calm®, Clinically Proven to Reduce Babies’ Daily Crying Time

 Colic Calm was found to reduce infant daily crying time by more than 50% on average.

-We are thrilled to see data that proves the efficacy of Colic Calm’s ability to significantly reduce babies' crying time.
-It's our mission to help provide effective relief.”SARASOTA, FL, UNITED STATES, January 27, 2022 /EINPresswire.com/ -- Colic Calm, the #1 selling gripe water alternative medicine that targets colic, gas, and reflux symptoms, announced today that it is now clinically proven to significantly reduce infant crying time based on an open-label single-group clinical study.
+We are thrilled to see data that proves the efficacy of Colic Calm’s ability to significantly impact babies with their colic symptoms.
+It's our mission to provide effective relief for colic.”SARASOTA, FL, UNITED STATES, January 27, 2022 /EINPresswire.com/ -- Colic Calm, the #1 selling gripe water alternative medicine that targets colic, gas, and reflux symptoms, announced today that it is now clinically proven to significantly reduce infant crying time based on an open-label single-group clinical study.

 — Keith Page